asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 # Mocked APIs v2 - A much better version

-I'll be demoing how to do the same thing (and a little more) I [wrote about](https://alexandrempsantos.com/using-mocked-apis-to-increase-developer-productivity/) last time, but now with the amazing `@miragejs/server`.
+I'll be showing how to do the same thing (and a little more) that I [wrote about](https://alexandrempsantos.com/using-mocked-apis-to-increase-developer-productivity/) last time, but now with the amazing `@miragejs/server`.

 ---